zhenrong-wang/bcomp/TECHNICAL_REVIEW.md

 In this case, the compression ratio for this `state` would be: `(256 * 8 + 1) / (256 * 8) = 1.00048828125`.

-It is not compressed, instead, it increased the size by a little bit due to the introduced header.
+It is not compressed, instead, it increased the size by a little bit based on the introduced header.

 ### 2.2 Compressible State